Edgewood Park is one of the best places on the Peninsula to see wildflowers in the spring, but this hike is nice year-round.

-Deer, coyote, bobcats, and raccoons are often spotted along these trails.
-The Bay checkerspot butterfly, which once lived throughout the entire Bay Area, is now an endangered species found only in this and a few other San Mateo and Santa Clara County parks.
+Deer, coyote, bobcats and rabbits are often spotted along these trails.
+The Bay checkerspot butterfly, which once lived throughout the entire Bay Area, is now a threatened species found only in this and a few other San Mateo and Santa Clara County parks.

-Edgewood is home to a number of endangered species.
 The Bay checkerspot butterfly, which once lived throughout the entire Bay Area, is now found only in this and a few other San Mateo and Santa Clara County parks.
-Ten endangered plants also thrive in the park.
-One of these, the San Mateo Thornmint, was prevalent in the Bay Area hills until development encroached on its habitat.
+There are also a dozen rare or endangered plants that have been identified in the park.
 The habitats of these rare plant and animal species are protected, and may be off-limits; be sure to pay attention to signs and stay on trails as you explore.